mit-han-lab/neurips-micronet/README.md

 This codebase is our submission for MicroNet Challenge on the WikiText-103 Language Modeling task.

 The codebase consists of:
-* IPython notebooks which verify test perplexity and walk through the calculations (storage and FLOP)
+* IPython notebooks which verify test perplexity and calculate the final score
 * A write-up which describes our methodology and calculations in details
 * Three model paths of our submissions (in WikiText-103)